oakes/java-assignments/2.4-file-io-continued/README.md

 ## Description

 Create a project and put "countries.txt" in its root.
-Parse each line and store the contents in an ArrayList of objects.
+Parse each line and store the contents into a data structure.
 Ask the user to type a letter and save a file that lists only the countries starting with it.

 ## Requirements